mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 So what do we do with our prop control now?
 The first step is to make the prop control follow our prop using a *constraint*.
 Select the prop control and constrain it to the barrel.
 A selection of static mesh sockets pops up.
 It does not really matter in this case but I recommend using an [Offset Socket](#offset-sockets) here, for instance at the bottom of the barrel.
 No selection (= origin of the mesh) will do just fine though.
 Make sure you zero out any offsets within the constraint itself by right-clicking on it in the "Constraints" tab.
-This is another powerful feature of constraints but for our purposes we do not need it.
+This is another powerful feature of constraints, but we do not need it for our purposes.

 ![Sequencer prop constraint setup]({{ '/assets/images/posts/static-mesh-sockets/15-sequencer-prop-constraint-setup.png' | relative_url }})